-There is some validity to this narrative, and the government deficits played a central role in the balance of payments crisis and the debt crisis of 1982.
-This simple narrative leaves out other factors, however, that caused the crisis to escalate to devastating proportions for the Mexican economy.
-As we have explained, the crisis in 1982 in Mexico was a perfect storm of lack of fiscal discipline combined with external shocks and a series of devaluations that sharply increased the value of dollar-denominated public and private debt compared to output.
+We see in table 1 that the Mexican government ran large primary deficits up until 1982 and subsequently ran primary surpluses.
+Notice that, in 1981, the primary deficit was 7.61 pp. One narrative that we could tell is that the 1982 debt crisis was the result of lack of fiscal discipline.
+There is some validity to this narrative, and the government deficits played a central role in the balance-of-payments crisis and the debt crisis of 1982.
+This simple narrative leaves out other factors, however, that caused the crisis to escalate to proportions that were devastating for the Mexican economy.
+As we have explained, the crisis in 1982 in Mexico was a perfect storm of lack of fiscal discipline combined with external shocks and a series of devaluations that sharply increased the value of dollar-denominated public and private debt compared with output.
 The devaluations of the peso that occurred in August 1982 and afterward were part of the debt crisis, which started in August, but the large devaluation in February 1982 was an attempt to avert a crisis.
-Unfortunately, the increase in the value of dollar-denominated private debt compared to output caused by the February devaluation led to a banking crisis, and the Mexican government nationalized the banks and assumed their debts.
+Unfortunately, the increase caused by the February devaluation in the value of dollardenominated private debt compared with output led to a banking crisis, and the Mexican government nationalized the banks and assumed their debts.
 The Mexican government resorted to increasing inflation and imposing multiple exchange rates, which led to large transfers to some economic agents at the expense of others and distorted incentives, thereby prolonging the crisis.
-We see evidence to support this perfect storm narrative in table 1 in the large values of transfers starting in 1981, in the foreign debt service terms that become positive starting in 1982, and in the increasing importance of seigniorage starting in 1982.
-We discuss each of these patterns in the data in table 1 in turn, although they are all related.
+Table 1 provides evidence to support this perfect-storm narrative in the large values of transfers starting in 1981, in the foreign debt-service terms that become positive starting in 1982, and in seigniorage's increasing importance starting in 1982.
+We discuss in turn each of these patterns in the data in table 1, although they are all related.